Strangers took in a delivery driver for 5 days after she was stranded in the Texas storm - Local News 8

 As the days went on, the group became chummy and it was just like Timmons was a guest staying in the couple’s spare bedroom.

-“We’ve had kind of an exciting week with crazy weather and a surprise guest, which turned out to be quite a quite an enjoyable experience,” Condon said.
+“We’ve had kind of an exciting week with crazy weather and a surprise guest, which turned out to be quite an enjoyable experience,” Condon said.

-The couple’s dogs, Crosby and Haddie, quickly began sitting on Timmons’ bed and snuggling up to her.
+The couple’s dogs, Crosby and Haddie, soon began sitting on Timmons’ bed and snuggling up to her.

-“She just became kind of part of part of the family pretty quickly,” Richardson said.
+“She just became kind of part of the family pretty quickly,” Richardson said.

 Timmons helped the couple prepare meals.
 Someone would boil the pasta and someone else would work on the other parts of the meal, Richardson said.

 Timmons made a coconut cake to thank the couple.
-“We were we were definitely the beneficiaries of her baking,” Condon said.
+“We were definitely the beneficiaries of her baking,” Condon said.

 For Condon and Richardson, they hope that others would have done the same for a stranger needing help.